vrsarmento/React-Ninja-Module03-SmallProjects/README.md

-# Small projects implemented in Module #03 of Course React Ninja
+# Small projects implemented in Module #03 of the React Ninja Course

 ### Each branch corresponds to a different project based on the React Boilerplate made here -> https://github.com/vrsarmento/React-Ninja_Boilerplate-React